php-fig/fig-standards/bylaws/009-funding.md

 ## Fiscal hosting

-For handling money and fiscal matters, the PHP-FIG will use [OpenCollective](https://opencollective.com/) as a fiscal host.
+For handling money and fiscal matters, the PHP-FIG will use [Open Collective](https://opencollective.com/) as a platform and [Open Source Collective](https://opencollective.com/opensource) as a fiscal host.
 All three Secretaries, but only the Secretaries, will have full administrative access to PHP-FIG's OpenCollective account.
 They do not have discretionary authority, however, except as stated explicitly in this bylaw.

 All monetary contributions will flow through Open Collective, so that any tax considerations will be handled automatically, and every financial decision will be published and publicly available through Open Collective's budgetary tools.